goadesign/goa/README.md

 The specification can easily be served from the service itself using a file server.
-The [Files](http://godoc.org/goa.design/goa/dsl/http.go#Files) DSL function makes it possible to server static file.
+The [Files](http://godoc.org/goa.design/goa/dsl/http.go#Files) DSL function makes it possible to serve a static file.
 Edit the file `design/design.go` and add:

 ```go